The world’s most famous horse is Bucephalus of Alexander the Great.

-I ask these questions because next year’s newest adults will be the first in America’s history who will have never lived to know a country of their own that wasn’t at war.
+I ask these questions because next year’s newest adults will have never have known an America that wasn’t at war.

 On Monday, we memorialize those who died while serving in our nation’s armed forces.
-As followers of Jesus, we condemn war.
+As followers of Jesus, we embrace the peace donkey over the warhorse.
 You don’t hear much of this in America’s churches, but America’s churches for the most part have little interest in being followers of Jesus.
 I have faith in the Prince of Peace, Jesus Christ, who rode the peace donkey and preached the way of peace.
 I have faith like Peter, who met Cornelius the Roman centurion and preached to him and his household the gospel of peace.
 I have faith in exactly what the Bible says that Jesus came to teach: Peace.
 I have faith in the very first word that Jesus spoke after he was executed as an innocent man on the execution device of the empire: Peace.

-Yet, as followers of Jesus, we don’t seek to dishonor those who have ever served in the military.
+Yet, as followers of Jesus, our shunning of war does not mean that we seek to dishonor those who have ever served in the military.
 Really, the way you can know that I honor our troops is that I don’t want to send them into war again!
-The Bible is against war, but the sin of war isn’t on those whom the nation sends to fight in it.
+The Bible is against war from Genesis c1 to Revelation c22, but the sin of war isn’t on those whom the nation sends to fight in it.
 I’m friends with many people who serve in the military.
 Many in my family serve and have served.
 Our soldiers are the victims of war, not its victors, not its profiteers.
 They go to foreign countries as eighteen-year-olds.
 They lose their lives.
 They lose their bodies.
 They lose their peace.
 They come home from war, and for the rest of their lives their minds cause them to relive it.
 They experience Hell in the truest biblical sense.
 The sin of war is not on them.

 The sin of war is on the nation that sends them.